 Key Questions About Treatment Options

-These questions can help your loved one as he or she makes treatment decisions.
+These questions can help your loved one as they make treatment decisions.
 If your loved one prefers to do the talking, you can help by taking notes.
 Cancer and its treatments are not always easy to understand.
-Your loved one should know it is perfectly ok to keep asking questions until everything about the treatment, the treatment schedule, and risks and benefits makes sense.
+Your loved one should know it is perfectly OK to keep asking questions until everything about the treatment, the treatment schedule, and risks and benefits makes sense.

 - What is the goal of treatment?